tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 Now we will create our backend logic.
 First, we create the service API as a Scala trait.
 Our service will have two methods.
 The first method will take the RA/Dec request, format it, and then return the response.
-Our server will also maintain a list of all requests, so the method will also store this pair as formatted strings.
+Our server will also maintain a list of all requests, so the first method will also store this pair as formatted strings in backend-side state.

 The second method returns this stored list of all processed RA/Dec pairs.